 - Students are encouraged to major in a field of particular interest and, if possible, to pursue independent investigations in that field.

-- All candidates are expected to present scores from the Medical College Admissions Test (MCAT).
-Students who choose not to submit MCAT scores will be at a disadvantage.
-Although the Admissions Committee does not employ rigid cutoffs, applicants should be aware that accepted applications have a median combined MCAT score of 512 (or 33 on the pre-2015 MCAT), and a median undergraduate GPA of 3.65.
+- All candidates are required to present scores from the Medical College Admissions Test (MCAT).
+The Admissions Committee considers each application holistically and does not employ rigid cutoffs, however applicants should be aware that accepted applications have a median combined MCAT score of 512 (or 33 on the pre-2015 MCAT), and a median undergraduate GPA of 3.65.

 - For 2018 entry, the MCAT exam must have been taken between January 2015 and September, 2017, with results to us by January 3, 2018.